 Qualitative Characterization of Wetlands

 Green Lake’s two primary wetland systems – County Highway K Marsh (CKM) and Silver Creek Estuary (SCE) – both have USGS monitoring at the outlets.
 As discussed previously, these two wetland systems have substantially different capacities to assimilate nutrients.
-The CKM is highly degraded and acts as a source for nutrients to Big Green Lake.
-The SCE generally acts as a sink for nutrients.
 The proposed future diagnostic and feasibility study is needed to better understand the causes of degradation and potential solutions for the restoration of the CKM.

 Nelson Institute Estuary Study (2016-2018)

-[17][17]periodFigure 63
+In 2019, Sarah Fuller of UW-Madison’s Biological Systems Engineering Department completed a multi-year study on “Temporal and Spatial Variation of Nutrients and Sediment in the Marshes of Green Lake.”
+[17] Fuller confirmed that the CKM is highly degraded and acts as a source for nutrients to Big Green Lake; the SCE generally acts as a sink for nutrients [17].

+In all seasons, TP concentrations at the outlet of the SCE decreased following carp reduction and upgrades to the only point source, the Ripon WWTF.
+Samples collected from within the CKM has higher TP concentrations than its inlets.
+Over 11 sampling events, CKM did not retain TP (while the SCE did retain TP over the same period), as shown in Figure 63.